reidaumann/right2restrooms/README.md

 Right2Restrooms is a web application that allows users to find nearby public restrooms, filter for accessbility, and add new reviews and restrooms to our database.

+I am currently working on authorizations and adding a rating system.

 - Ruby version: `3.2.1`
 - Rails version: `7.0.4.3`